The Education of an Idealist: A Conversation with Samantha Power

-Ambassador Power, a Pulitzer Prize–winning author, will be discussing her new memoir, The Education of an Idealist, with USC Center on Public Diplomacy Director, Jay Wang.
+Ambassador Power, a Pulitzer Prize–winning author, discussed her new memoir, The Education of an Idealist, with USC Center on Public Diplomacy Director, Jay Wang on October 8, 2019.
 The book chronicles her transition from outside activist to government insider and explores the impact one person can have on the world.
-All attendees will also receive a FREE copy of The Education of an Idealist (while supplies last), and the event will be immediately followed by a book signing.
+All attendees received a FREE copy of The Education of an Idealist (while supplies last), and the event was immediately followed by a book signing.

 Presented by the USC Speakers Committee in collaboration with CPD, Academic Cultural Assembly, Student Assembly for Gender Empowerment, Political Student Assembly, Special Events Committee, the Shoah Foundation, Center for International Studies, Bedrosian Center and USC Visions and Voices.

 Explore CPD's vast online database featuring the latest books, articles, speeches and information on international organizations dedicated to public diplomacy.